data-apis/array-api-extra/docs/index.md

   standard.
 - Implement functionality which may be generally useful across various libraries.
-- Be implemented purely in terms of the array API standard.
 - Be implemented with type annotations and [numpydoc-style docstrings](https://numpydoc.readthedocs.io/en/latest/format.html).
 - Be tested against `array-api-strict`.

+Functions are implemented purely in terms of the array API standard where possible.
+Where functions must use library-specific helpers for libraries supported by array-api-compat, this will be clearly marked in their API reference page.

 In particular, the following kinds of function are also in-scope: